domagojk/cycle-grid-driver/README.md

 A driver providing "grid" for communcation between multiple "main cycle" components keeping them loosely coupled accross the application.
-Designed for creating an arhitecture (primarily for large-scale apps) where components could be separated to work “in parallel” rather than using all components as children of a single main function.
+Designed for creating an arhitecture (primarily for large-scale apps) where components could be separated to work “in parallel” rather than using them as children of a single main function.

 This grid can be used as an API (in form of streams) for all "main cycle" components inside the application.